 Given the turn-based nature of the game, you're never really rushed to make decisions, which is definitely a positive considering that there will at many moments be a lot of different decisions and tactical manoeuvres that need to be made at any given time.
 During your turn, you'll be able to designate in each of your cities what you want to build or create; you could focus on strengthening your armies by creating more knights, or you can build a monument such as the Shakespeare Theatre to help put your civilization on the map.
 There are numerous things you can 'build', which uses a certain amount of resources and will take a number of turns to finalise, with smaller features taking a lot less time to come to fruition.
 Considering the large amount of options you'll have in terms of building your civilization however you'd like, it all actually works well with a variety of menus navigated using the shoulder buttons and the analog sticks.

-Moving around the expansive maps to plan your next move is as easy as moving around with the right analog stick, and selecting what to do with selected cities or characters is explained with simple on-screen indicators informing you of which face buttons to press for each specific action you may require.
-It's easily the best example of strategy gameplay on a console that we've seen thus far; we'd even go as far to say that the game actually benefits from the use of a controller over a mouse and keyboard in this particular case.
+Moving around the expansive maps to plan your next move is as easy as moving around with the right analog stick, and selecting what to do with selected cities or characters is explained with simple on-screen indicators informing you which face buttons to press for each specific action you may require.
+It's easily the best example of RTS gameplay on a console that we've seen thus far; we'd even go as far to say that the game actually benefits from the use of a controller over a mouse and keyboard in this particular case.
 The fact that they have made the effort to create this game specifically with console gamers in mind rather than just porting over a PC version and mapping the buttons differently shines through, and makes the game feel natural and enjoyable to play through rather than being a difficult and overly complicated chore.

 The game also offers a variety of different difficulty settings; choosing one of the easier difficulties means that you'll receive helpful hints from in-game advisers who will continually inform you of your progress and offer suggestions of what to do next if you're not sure of your next move.
 While these easier modes are good for learning the in's and out's of Civilization: Revolution, they certainly aren't very challenging, so thankfully there are some difficult and far more intense difficulty settings available.
 Rival civilizations will attack you willingly and will make smart deals, and every move that you make will need to be seriously thought out, as doing something wrong or taking too many moves to make a decision could leave you vulnerable to attack and make advancing your own civilizations all the more difficult.